What is Chinese (Mandarin) about?

 Developing Key Competencies through Chinese (Mandarin)

-Learning languages is inherently about extending the ability to relate to, and interact appropriately with, others in more than one cultural setting through the fine-tuning of linguistic skills.
+Learning an additional language is inherently about developing and fine-tuning linguistic skills and extending the ability to relate to and interact appropriately with others in more than one cultural setting.
 The language learning process itself requires students to manage self, participate, and contribute.
-The new ways of thinking about the world they will be exposed to will encourage students to think about their place in it as well as how they can use those skills to participate in, and contribute to, their communities and the wider world around them.
+The new ways of thinking about the world that students will be exposed to will encourage them to think about their place in it and how they can use those skills to participate in and contribute to their communities and the wider world around them.

 Thinking